microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-update.md

 You can query the deployment service catalog to get a list of updates that can be deployed to devices as content in a deployment.

-Below is an example of querying for all Windows 10 feature updates that are deployable by the deployment service.
+The following example shows how to query for all Windows 10 feature updates that are deployable by the deployment service.

 ### Request